LordBaljeet/Notes/Dev3/Theorie.md

         std::cout << "in show : " << i;
     }

-This code will generate a <span style = "color: red;">Linker error</span> because the linker did not find the declaration oh the methode `show()` when it read its call.
+This code will generate a Linker error because the linker did not find the declaration oh the methode `show()` when it read its call.

 example 2: